ArtemUstinov/PropertyWrapper/README.md

-# PropertyWrapper
+# @propertyWrapper
-@PropertyWrapper's technique for 'Codable' struct
+@PropertyWrapper's technique.

+##### This is technique is usefull when we want to use a custom type property in many places in our project.